Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 As seen in Equation~\ref{Accretion Rate}, accretion onto BHs is sensitive to the BH mass.
 This is particularly important for two reasons: 1) some BHs in \Rom{} may unphysically merge immediately after seeding, and 2) the seed mass is likely too high in the lowest mass galaxies.
 Some BHs effectively form at higher masses than the seed mass due to seeding of multiple, clustered BHs and subsequent rapid merging. \citet{Bellovary2019} find a similar phenomenon in zoom simulations of dwarf galaxies.
-Bellovary et al define ``overmerging'' to occur if either of the merging BHs were seeded $< 100$ Myr prior to the merger event.
+Bellovary et al.~define ``overmerging'' to occur if either of the merging BHs were seeded $< 100$ Myr prior to the merger event.
 They suggest this time frame is long enough for BH feedback from existing BHs to suppress future BH formation.
 We find approximately $35\%$ of overmassive BHs and $15\%$ of median BHs have experienced an overmerging event.
 Since BHs that undergo BH mergers have a subsequently higher accretion rate, such overmerging may unphysically contribute to the BH mass.
 However, we find overmerging does not guarantee that a BH will become overmassive or grow to high $M\textsubscript{BH}$.

-Finally, current observations find BHs in dwarf galaxies can have masses lower than the BH seed mass~\citep{Reines2015,Nguyen2017,Nguyen2018,Nguyen2019a,Schutte2019}.
-In particular, overmassive BHs in \Rom{} may be unrealistically massive and accrete too much, causing us to overestimate of their ability to drive galaxy-scale changes through feedback.
+Finally, current observations of BHs in dwarf galaxies indicate BHs may have masses lower than the BH seed mass used in this work~\citep{Reines2015,Baldassare2015,Nguyen2017,Nguyen2018,Nguyen2020,Schutte2019}.
+Observed BH masses in $M\textsubscript{star} \sim 10^{9}$ galaxies are typically a few $\times 10^5 M_\odot$, but can reach as low as $6.8 \times 10^{3} M_\odot$~\citep{Nguyen2020}. \citet{Mezcua2018} combine Chandra data of $z \lesssim 2.4$ dwarf galaxies with the $M\textsubscript{BH} - M\textsubscript{star}$ relation from \citet{Reines2015} and calculate BH masses consistent with the undermassive but not the overmassive BH masses in this work.
+In particular, overmassive BHs in \Rom{} may be unrealistically massive and accrete too much, causing us to overestimate their ability to drive galaxy-scale changes through feedback.
 Moving to higher resolution simulations in the future may give a more clear understanding of both how BHs grow within dwarf galaxies, and how dwarf galaxies may have their star formation suppressed by the BH.